MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

      .\\aldoc\\aldoc.exe build -o .\\mypath\\ -c 'c:\\my_path_package1','c:\\my_path_package2','c:\\my_path_package3' -s 'F:\\AL\\.alpackages\\Microsoft_System Application_23.0.00000.00000.app'
     ```

-Next, you can use the DocFx tool to build and host the static website.
+In the next steps, you will use the DocFx tool to build and host the static website.

 ## Build and host the static website

-In the previous steps, the reference files were generated.
-You can now use DocFx to build a website to host the generated files.
+In the previous steps, the initialization and reference files were generated.
+You can now use DocFx to build a website to host the generated files, which you can share with your users internally and or externally.

 1. In the command line, enter a command equivalent to the following:
     ```bash